WemyJu/TOC_proj/readme.md

 #Real price predictor

 #USAGE
-There are two main parts in this project, regression generator and real price estimator.
+There are two main parts in this project, regression generator and real price predictor.

 ##Regression Generator
 ```python